 But give it time!
 That tired dull feeling is twice as bad if you smoke and drink.
 Both mentally and physically.
 Alcohol and smoking both dehydrate you, steal your vital nutrients, and make it harder work if you are trying to get fit (you can read more here).
 Smoking also decreases the amount of oxygen in your blood, to your brain, and in your lungs – you literally out of puff!

 Your body will take some time to adjust, so try ranking your energy levels (from 1 to 10) every day, and see how it changes over time so you can really see the impact.
-You can record that as part of your Club Soda progress tracking.

 2. Quit smoking before drinking